hhgowtham1/Recreating-balloon-scene-from-UP-movie/README.md

-# UP-balloon-scene
-#Works with CGP instructions
+# UP-balloon-scene works with CGP instructions
 After compiling and running the program, Please adjust the camera and move the time scale slider to 1